This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 In case you are planning to do some hiking, I need to mention that the Grotto is the starting point for a hike to the famous Angels Landing.

-The Grotto / Scenic Drive in Zion National Park
+The Grotto in Zion

 Weeping Rock Hike